Timothy Mellon: 2010–2021

 In 2010, Mellon donated $1.5 million to Arizona Governor Jan Brewer's defense fund to help cover the costs of legal challenges against Arizona SB 1070, the broadest and strictest anti-illegal immigration measure in the U.S. at the time of its passage.
 The fund's biggest donation, it received national and international attention and spurred considerable controversy.

-In the 2018 election cycle, Mellon was a major political donor, especially to the Republican-aligned Congressional Leadership Fund.
+In the 2018 United States elections, Mellon was a major political donor, especially to the Republican-aligned Congressional Leadership Fund.
 In April 2020, he donated $10 million to Donald Trump's super PAC America First Action.
 According to OpenSecrets, in 2020 and 2022, he was the 6th- and 5th-most prolific donor in the U.S., spending $60 million and $47 million, respectively, to support Republican candidates and causes.

-In August 2021, Mellon donated $53.1 million in stock to the state of Texas to pay for construction of walls along the US–Mexico border.
+In August 2021, Mellon donated $53.1 million in stock to the state of Texas for construction of the Mexico–United States barrier walls.

 2024 presidential campaign

-In the second quarter of 2023, Mellon donated $5 million to American Values 2024, a super PAC affiliated with the presidential campaign of Robert F. Kennedy Jr.; that, together with a large donation from billionaire Gavin de Becker, accounted for 97% of donations the PAC received through the end of June 2023.
+In the second quarter of 2023, Mellon donated $5 million to American Values 2024, a super PAC affiliated with the Robert F. Kennedy Jr. 2024 presidential campaign; that, together with a large donation from billionaire Gavin de Becker, accounted for 97% of donations the PAC received through the end of June 2023.
 By March 2024, Mellon's donations to the PAC totaled $20 million, and by July 2024 it had increased to $25 million.

 Between April 2023 and March 2024, Mellon donated $15 million to MAGA Inc. (Make America Great Again), a Trump-affiliated super PAC.
-On May 31, 2024, Mellon gave MAGA Inc. $50 million, one of the largest disclosed donations ever.
-By July 2024, Mellon had given $75 million toward supporting Trump's campaign, and by October, the total amount donated to the PAC had reached $150 million.
+On May 31, 2024, he gave MAGA Inc. $50 million, one of the largest disclosed donations ever.
+By July 2024, Mellon had given $75 million toward supporting Trump's campaign, and by October, the amount donated to the PAC had reached $150 million.

+Mellon was the second-largest individual donor in the 2024 presidential election, spending $197 million.